 Amazing what you find strolling around the grounds of @dunbrodyhouse_ireland 🤔 . . . . . . #irelandsbluebook #countryhouse #wexford #arthurstown #ireland #discoverireland @visitwexford #irelandsancienteast #hookpeninsula #luxurylifestyle #luxuryhotel #irishtravelblogger #travelblogger #travelgram #ireland_gram @irelandsancienteast @tourismireland @irelandaily @instaireland #georgianhouse #tree #treetrunk

-In between the herb and vegetable gardens there were sculpted tree trunks and deep forests, we even came across one of the resident horses.
+In between the herb and vegetable gardens, there were sculpted tree trunks and deep forests, we even came across one of the resident horses.
 I loved the ‘cosy cabin’ – a self contained two bedroomed house with stunning views over the valley.
-This would be ideal for a family stay and they even sell it on AirBNB – my mind was working overtime!
+This would be ideal for a family stay and it is also listed on Airbnb – my mind was working overtime!
 They also have the 1830’s Stewart’s House, complete with an open fire, which suits families or up to six adults.

-We fell into our comfy beds, complete with goose down pillows and orthopaedic mattresses!
-We actually had an early night, not exactly a wild girls night out, but it was exactly what we wanted – cocktails, delicious food, wine and lots of girly chats!
-We woke fresh the following morning, not fresh enough to help make scones in the kitchen at 7.30am (which guests are invited to do), but early nonetheless.
+We fell into our comfy beds, complete with goose down pillows and orthopaedic mattresses.
+We ended up having an early night, not exactly a wild girls night out, but it was exactly what we wanted – cocktails, delicious food, wine and lots of girly chats!
+We woke fresh the following morning, although not fresh enough to help make scones in the kitchen at 7.30am, (which guests are invited to do).

 There is spa on-site too, which we had a quick tour of.
 The spa offers a wide selection of treatments using Aromatherapy Associates London, an Asian-styled Serail steam & mud room as well as a relaxation room with day beds.
 It was one of those moments when I wished we had another day.

 In true Dunbrody style, breakfast is served until 12 o’clock, and boy did we take advantage of it!
 We were seated at a perfect table overlooking the grounds so we stayed there for over an hour.
-We enjoyed muesli from the buffet counter and a mini full-Irish – that was definitely not mini!
-How I managed it, I don’t know, but I couldn’t resist the homemade scones with jam and cream afterwards….
+We enjoyed muesli from the buffet counter and a mini full-Irish – that was definitely not mini.
+However, I couldn’t resist the homemade scones with jam and cream afterwards….

 Dunbrody House is also close to the Dunbrody Famine Ship, Tintern Abbey, The Kennedy Homestead and Loftus Hall – Ireland’s most haunted house!
 Needless to say we didn’t have time to see them all, but we did manage a brief stop in Duncannon Beach – a spot I would certainly like to come back to.

-Yes Dunbrody House most definitely has a foodie focus, in fact it is rare that a country house with twenty-two rooms has three different dining options.
-But it is not only the food that makes Dunbrody stand out as one of Ireland’s luxury Country Houses.
+Yes Dunbrody House most definitely has a foodie focus.
+In fact, it is rare that a country house with twenty-two rooms has three different dining options.
+However, it is not only the food that makes Dunbrody stand out as one of Ireland’s luxury Country Houses.
 It’s old world charm makes you instantly feel relaxed, the facilities on site such as the spa and cookery school, as well as 300 acres of grounds to get lost in – will make you want to come back for more.
 Sure I would have to try the Comeragh Mountain Lamb in Spring – right?

 Prices from €75 per person sharing in low season for bed & breakfast but I think the dinner, bed & breakfast is the best option.
 Priced from €145 per person including a late check-out till 2pm (great considering breakfast is served till 12 o’clock!) and a complimentary room upgrade when using a Blue Book Voucher.